Kristina01111000/Drws_site/README.md

 - aksimet
 - total upkeep
 - widget context
-- code snippets -> remove it if he wants the image there
+- code snippets -> remove it if he wants the image there, remove it still?
 - redirection -> removed it, not needed anymore

 https://www.ssllabs.com/ssltest